Funding 'Medicare-for-all' with taxes on the rich 'impossible,' study says

 HOUSE REPUBLICANS RELEASE PLAN IN BID TO FULFILL TRUMP PROMISE AS 'PARTY OF HEALTH CARE'

-The role of middle-class taxes in funding "Medicare-for-all" has become a point of contention in the Democratic primary, especially at the most recent debate in Ohio.
+The role of middle-class taxes in funding "Medicare-for-all" has become a point of contention in the Democratic primary, an it showed at the most recent debate in Ohio.
 Massachusetts Sen. Elizabeth Warren tiptoed around questions from the moderators about whether or not middle-class taxes would increase under her "Medicare-for-all" health care plan.
 Warren chose to focus on net costs instead.

 "I will not sign a bill into law that does not cut costs for middle-class families," she said.

-South Bend, Ind.
-Mayor Pete Buttigieg, who endorses a public option plan rather than Warren's single-payer "Medicare-for-all," accused her of being evasive.
+South Bend, Ind., Mayor Pete Buttigieg, who endorses a public option plan rather than Warren's single-payer "Medicare-for-all," accused her of being evasive.

-"Your signature, senator, is to have a plan for everything— except for this," he said.
+"Your signature, senator, is to have a plan for everything — except for this," he said.
 "No plan has been laid out to explain how a multitrillion-dollar hole in this Medicare-for-all plan that Senator Warren is putting forward is supposed to get filled in.”

 Sen. Bernie Sanders, I-Vt., who is fond of reminding Democratic contenders endorsing "Medicare-for-all" that he "wrote the damn bill," was more open than Warren about his plans to finance the $30 trillion health care plan.